lleevveell66/fibn/README.md

 - /etc/fbin/whitelist.txt

 Every local list build (once per minute, if you use the cron jobs given below) all malicious IP addresses are aggregated, then any IP address in the whitelist.txt file is removed.
-This is then passed into an ipset for firewalld to block them.
+This is then passed into an ipset for firewalld to block what is left.

 Only firewalld is supported, for now.
 I have ipset working in iptables, but not yet integrated into FIBN.
 That's coming.